ktd2004/gsoap-onvif/README.md

   	The project also have the security check moudle

 ##Tips:
-	my platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos if you have any question, you can contact me before you Make the Makefile. you must make sure you have install the g++, openssl
+	The compile platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos if you have any question, you can contact me before you Make the Makefile. you must make sure you have install the g++, openssl